fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 "We need to scale this."

 You've shipped a working product in one place.
-The next four places want it too — and each has its own constraints.
-We come in for the architecture decisions and stay long enough to make them hold.
+The next four places want it too, and each has its own constraints.

 03 / Ship with AI